top of page

-- John Dorrington
+John Dorrington

-- 3 min read
+• 3 min read

-What Are the Main Contaminants in Australian Drinking Water?
+Main Contaminants in Australian Drinking Water

 1. PFAS (Per- and Polyfluoroalkyl Substances)

-What is PFAS?PFAS are synthetic “forever chemicals” used in firefighting foams, non-stick cookware, food packaging and industrial processes.
+PFAS are synthetic “forever chemicals” used in firefighting foams, non-stick cookware, food packaging, and industrial processes.

-How does PFAS get into drinking water?PFAS enter the environment through industrial discharge, contaminated soil, landfill leachate, and firefighting foam runoff.
-Areas near airports, military bases and manufacturing plants often show higher contamination.
+PFAS enter the environment through industrial discharge, contaminated soil, landfill leachate, and firefighting foam runoff.
+Areas near airports, military bases, and manufacturing plants often show higher contamination levels.

-Is PFAS dangerous?Yes.
-PFAS persist in the human body and may increase risks of cancer, hormonal disruption, liver damage and immune system effects (Australian Department of Health).
+Yes.
+PFAS persist in the human body and may increase risks of cancer, hormonal disruption, liver damage, and immune system effects (Australian Department of Health).

 2. Microplastics

-Where are microplastics found in Australia’s water?A 2022 CSIRO study detected microplastics in nearly all sampled rivers and reservoirs, meaning they can reach household taps.
+A 2022 CSIRO study detected microplastics in nearly all sampled rivers and reservoirs, meaning they can reach household taps.

-Health impact: Microplastics can carry toxic chemicals such as BPA and phthalates, potentially affecting the gut, endocrine system, and immune function.
+Microplastics can carry toxic chemicals such as BPA and phthalates, potentially affecting the gut, endocrine system, and immune function.

 3. Pharmaceuticals and Personal Care Products

-How do pharmaceuticals contaminate water?
-Residues from medications, hormones and cosmetics enter the water cycle through human excretion, incorrect disposal (flushing pills), and industrial wastewater.
+Residues from medications, hormones, and cosmetics enter the water cycle through human excretion, incorrect disposal (like flushing pills), and industrial wastewater.

-Are they filtered out?
 Standard wastewater treatment may not completely remove pharmaceuticals, leaving trace amounts in treated water supplies.

 4. Pesticides and Herbicides

-Why are pesticides in drinking water?
 Agricultural chemicals are often washed into rivers and dams by rainfall and irrigation.
 Even regulated chemicals can persist in water sources for long periods.

-Health effects: Long-term exposure can lead to cancer, neurological disorders, and reproductive harm, especially in children.
+Long-term exposure can lead to cancer, neurological disorders, and reproductive harm, especially in children.

 5. Agricultural and Urban Runoff

-What is runoff contamination?
-Rainwater that flows across urban streets or farmlands collects pollutants such as fertilisers, heavy metals, animal waste, pathogens and oils, which then enter reservoirs and rivers.
+Rainwater that flows across urban streets or farmlands collects pollutants such as fertilisers, heavy metals, animal waste, pathogens, and oils, which then enter reservoirs and rivers.

-Why is this a problem?Runoff can overload water treatment plants after storms and floods, increasing the risk of bacterial or viral outbreaks in drinking water.
+Runoff can overload water treatment plants after storms and floods, increasing the risk of bacterial or viral outbreaks in drinking water.

-Why This Matters for Australian Households?
+Why This Matters for Australian Households

 Even though water utilities must meet the Australian Drinking Water Guidelines (ADWG), many of these emerging contaminants are not fully addressed by standard treatment processes.
 PFAS and microplastics, in particular, are challenging because:

-They are hard to remove using conventional filtration
+• They are hard to remove using conventional filtration.

-Their health effects are only now being fully understood
+• Their health effects are only now being fully understood.

-Levels can spike after extreme weather or pollution events
+• Levels can spike after extreme weather or pollution events.

 A high-quality home water filtration system can add an extra layer of protection by reducing these contaminants before they reach your glass.